DeeMcCart/CI_PP3_RepairsTracker/README.md

 * Add a second key as follows:
 * Key: PORT
 * Value: 8000
+* For Twilio use, add a third key as follows:
+* Key: auth_token
+* Value: {auth token provided by Twilio - same as .env value in DEV environment}
 4. Add buidpacks
 * Click on ‘Add buildpack’
 * Click on ‘python’ icon, then ‘add buildpack’….